NullDesk/nullmailer/README.md

             .And.ForTemplate("MyTemplate")
             .Build()

-If using `CreateMessage()`, the sender details will be provided by your mailer's settings, and the builder will begin with the subject step.
+If using `CreateMessage()`, the sender and replyTo details will be provided by your mailer's settings, and the builder will begin with the subject step.

 Minimal Example using `CreateMessage()`